 If you are interested in being nominated for a bursary, early application to our programme is advised.
 For full details of eligibility criteria, students should contact the NHS Business Services Authority.

 Further information on funding for prospective UK, EU and international postgraduate students.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Social Work.

-An upper second-class honours degree (or equivalent qualification) in any discipline.
-Relevant social work/social care-related experience.
-GCSEs in English and Mathematics at grade A-C (or equivalent University standard numeracy and literacy) are required.
+Normally an upper second-class honours degree (or equivalent qualification) in any discipline.
+Relevant social work/social care related experience.
+GCSE in English at grade A-C (or equivalent University standard literacy) and normally GCSE in Mathematics at grade A-C (or equivalent University standard numeracy).

 See international equivalent qualifications on the International Office website.